rollkit/lumen/README.md

 ### Payload Builder Configuration

 The payload builder can be configured with:

 - `max_transactions`: Maximum transactions per block (default: 1000)
 - `min_gas_price`: Minimum gas price requirement (default: 1 Gwei)

+### Txpool RPC Configuration

+The txpool RPC extension can be configured with:

+- `max_txpool_bytes`: Maximum bytes of transactions to return (default: 1.98 MB)

 ### Node Configuration